The Day of BioMedical Research 2020

 Invitation / Announcement

 The Department for BioMedical Research (DBMR) provides the infrastructure and support for the biomedical research of the Faculty of Medicine at the University of Bern.
-The annual “Day of BioMedical Research” (former Day of Clinical Research) has established itself as a forum for researchers to present their work in a poster session and to get insights into the research projects of their colleagues.
+The annual “Day of BioMedical Research” has established itself as a forum for researchers to present their work and to get insights into the research projects of their colleagues.

-Besides awarding the Johanna Dürmüller-Bol DBMR Research Award 2018, the Poster Prizes of the DBMR and the Research Prize Alumni MedBern, the two keynote lectures organized by the DBMR are further highlights.
-The final program of the Day of BioMedical Research will be uploaded onto the DBMR homepage in October 2018.
+Highlights of the program are the presentation of the Johanna Dürmüller-Bol DBMR Research Award 2020, of the DBMR Poster Prizes, the Prize for the Best Publication in 2019 and the Research Prize Alumni MedBern.
+Two outstanding keynote lectures organized by the DBMR will complete the program.
+The final program of the Day of BioMedical Research will be available on the DBMR homepage in October 2020.

-During the Day of BioMedical Research the following prizes will be awarded:
+At the Day of BioMedical Research, the following prizes will be awarded:

-The aim of this research award is the support of a young researcher of the Faculty of Medicine, University of Bern.
-The research award honours a promising research project, and should provide the base for a successful application for a peer reviewed, competitive grant.
+The aim of the Research Award is the support of a young researcher of the Faculty of Medicine, University of Bern.
+The Research Award honours a promising research project, and should provide the base for a successful application for a peer reviewed, competitive grant.

 Poster Prizes of the DBMR (CHF 2'000, each)